demodrive-ai/capture/streaming-server/README.md

-# Screenity Cursor Tracking Server
+# Capture Cursor Tracking Server

-A FastAPI-based server that receives and stores cursor tracking data from the Screenity Chrome extension in real-time.
+A FastAPI-based server that receives and stores cursor tracking data from the Capture Chrome extension in real-time.

 ## Overview

-This server acts as a real-time data collection endpoint for cursor movements, clicks, and other interaction events captured during Screenity screen recordings.
+This server acts as a real-time data collection endpoint for cursor movements, clicks, and other interaction events captured during Capture screen recordings.
 It provides:

 - Real-time event streaming endpoint
 - Periodic data persistence